NurkaAmre/Math-magicans/README.md

 ### Code Splitting

-- Hat tip to anyone whose code was used
+- Thanks for Microverse
-- Inspiration
+- And thankfull for Didier and my coding partner...
 - etc

 ## 📝 License